• Skip to primary navigation

 Sourdough Waffles are wonderfully soft, fluffy, and full of flavor.
 Use leftover sourdough starter to make these waffles for an easy weekend breakfast.

-Sourdough waffles may sound complicated but they're really easy.
+This sourdough discard waffles recipe may sound complicated but they’re really easy.
 They do take a few hours of downtime, though.

-Don't expect to hop out of bed and whip up a batch in less than an hour.
-Unlike steel cut oats, eggnog waffles, sourdough doughnuts, or a quick mango banana smoothie, this recipe does take some time to come together.
+Don’t expect to hop out of bed and whip up a batch in less than an hour.
+Unlike sourdough doughnuts or a quick mango banana smoothie this recipe does take some time to come together.

-These are more like sourdough pancakes or cinnamon rolls in that these sourdough waffles need time to develop before being cooked.
+These are more like sourdough discard pancakes, cinnamon rolls in that these sourdough waffles need time to develop before being cooked.

-If you'd prefer a faster, non-sourdough waffle, this homemade Belgian waffle recipe is one of my favorites!
+If you’d prefer faster waffles, this homemade Belgian waffle recipe is one of my favorites!

 Sourdough waffles with fresh fruit.